A Survey on Speech Deepfake Detection: Current Challenge and Future Work

-\textbf{Interpretability of detection results} The current stage of exploring the interpretability of detection results is typically achieved by applying various XAI tools to the trained models.
-However, it is also nontrivial to consider both detection performance and outcome concurrently in the design of detection architectures.
-Employing techniques like attention mechanisms, and feature visualization provides insights into the underlying decision-making process of spoofing detections.
-Improving the interpretability of detection results ultimately enhances trust in audio anti-spoofing systems.
+\textbf{Interpretability of detection results} Current efforts to explore the interpretability of detection results mainly involve applying various XAI tools to trained models.
+However, balancing detection performance with interpretability during the design of detection architectures remains a challenge.
+Techniques like attention mechanisms and feature visualization offer insights into the decision-making process of Deepfake detection.
+Enhancing interpretability ultimately builds trust in speech Deepfake detection systems.